-There is a thriving Greek life on campus.
-About 40 different fraternities and sororities involve more than 2,000 students.
-Membership can be one of the most valuable experiences during a student's college career, as organizations focus on scholarship, community service, leadership, and brotherhood/sisterhood.
+The sorority and fraternity community on campus is thriving.
+More than 40 different fraternities and sororities involve more than 2,000 students.
+Membership can be one of the most valuable experiences during a student's college career, as organizations focus on scholarship, community service, leadership, and belonging.